-See Chapter 22 [Gnits], page 129, for more information on the precise implications of the strictness level.
+See Chapter 22 [Gnits], page 130, for more information on the precise implications of the strictness level.

 Automake also has a special (and today deprecated) "cygnus" mode that is similar to strictness but handled differently.
 This mode is useful for packages that are put into a "Cygnus" style tree (e.g., older versions of the GCC and gdb trees).
-See Chapter 23 [Cygnus], page 130, for more information on this mode.
-Please note that this mode is deprecated and will be removed in the future automake versions; you must avoid its use in new packages, and should stop using it in existing packages as well.
+See Chapter 23 [Cygnus], page 131, for more information on this mode.
+Please note that this mode is deprecated and will be removed in the next major Automake release (1.13); you must avoid its use in new packages, and should stop using it in existing packages as well.